Swamiji TV

 God's play - Lila (from Ramayana)

-"Those who perceive faults in God in this manner fundamentally misunderstand the nature of God and what is not of God."
+"Those who see faults in God in this manner certainly do not understand what God is and what God is not."

 Filming location: Strilky, Czech Republic